MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/deploy-install-console.md

 The remote console can be installed on:

-- Client operating systems running Windows 8 or later.
+- Client operating systems running Windows 8 or later
 - Server operating systems running Windows Server 2008 R2 with SP1 or later

 You need to be a local admin on the computer on which you're installing the console.